-Takeda's Global CSR strives for better health for people and a brighter future for the world, where prevention measures are exponentially advanced, the health workforce is empowered, systems are prepared against emergency shocks, and people are freed from the burden of disease, with reliable access to quality care.
-Global CSR activities are philanthropic, prioritizing tangible partnership and a long-term view toward progress, and encouraging innovation beyond commercial products.
-We strive to reach all people everywhere, and we are committed to concrete participation in transformational change.
-Takeda's values form the foundation of these Global CSR principles.
+Takeda's Global Corporate Social Responsibility (CSR) envisions a world where prevention measures are exponentially advanced, the health workforce is empowered, systems are prepared against emergency shocks and people are freed from the burden of disease with reliable access to quality care.
+In keeping with this aspiration, Global CSR's philanthropic activities prioritize tangible partnerships and a long-term view toward progress, encouraging innovation beyond commercial products in support of sustainable, resilient health systems for all people, everywhere.

-Our signature Global CSR Program, launched in 2016, is executed based on employee voting, with Takeda colleagues around the world choosing which activities receive our long-term support.
-We partner with world-class organizations and non-governmental organizations (NGOs) that have proven track records of addressing global health problems in innovative, sustainable ways.
-Our four- to 10-year funding commitments recognize that there are no quick fixes to entrenched health system challenges, and that lasting, sustainable impact takes time.
-The Global CSR Program's annual public request for proposals (first introduced in FY2019) aims to expand the reach of our impact and offer opportunities for organizations across the world to engage.
+Our signature Global CSR Program, launched in 2016, begins with our own people.
+Takeda's approximately 47,000 employees around the world are empowered to decide which projects receive long-term support through an annual, company-wide online vote.
+The employee vote ensures that the partnerships we fund reflect the priorities and preferences of all our colleagues.
+Based on country and community circumstances, and considering countries' national health strategies, we partner with world-class organizations and non-governmental organizations (NGOs) to address a wide range of health system challenges and opportunities.
+Our four- to 10-year funding commitments recognize that there are no quick fixes to entrenched health system challenges and that lasting, sustainable impact takes time.
+The Global CSR Program's annual public request for proposals (RFP) expands the reach of our impact and offers opportunities for organizations across the world to engage with the program.